TomasRan/awesome-menu/README.md

 ##### description:
 Determine whether there is only one expanded list in the same level all the time.
 Default is true.

-> selectedFunc(data)	(function)
+> selectedFunc	(function)

 ##### description:
-Customized callback when one item is selected.
+Customized callback when one item is selected. and the callback function will get a parameter `data`.
 The `data` parameter records current selected item's releative information.
+And `this` is binded to the callback.

 > list	(array)